mnylc/mnylc.github.io/_posts/jobs/2019-12-02-PART-TIME-ASSISTANT-CHILDREN-S--YA-LIBRARIAN-THE-NEW-YORK-SOCIETY-LIBRARY.markdown

 ### Responsibilities

--Provide reference and readers' advisory services -Assist with planning and presentation of children's and young adult events -Assist with collection development of children's and young adult materials -Create, maintain, and contribute to print and digital communications -Maintain order and safety in the department
+• Provide reference and readers' advisory services

+• Assist with planning and presentation of children's and young adult events

+• Assist with collection development of children's and young adult materials

+• Create, maintain, and contribute to print and digital communications

+• Maintain order and safety in the department

--Assist with data collection and assessment -Participate in Library outreach projects, including Project Cicero
+• Assist with data collection and assessment

+• Participate in Library outreach projects, including Project Cicero

 ### Qualifications

--Current enrollment in an MLS degree program or MLS, with a concentration in youth services -Familiarity with literature and related resources for children and young adults -Experience working with children and teens in a professional or volunteer capacity -Creativity and ability to work both independently and as part of a team -Ability to manage and prioritize multiple tasks and projects -Excellent oral and written communication skills -Technology proficiency
+• Current enrollment in an MLS degree program or MLS, with a concentration in youth services

+• Familiarity with literature and related resources for children and young adults

+• Experience working with children and teens in a professional or volunteer capacity

+• Creativity and ability to work both independently and as part of a team

+• Ability to manage and prioritize multiple tasks and projects

+• Excellent oral and written communication skills

+• Technology proficiency

--Completed coursework in children's and/or young adult literature -Reference skills coursework and/or library reference experience
+• Completed coursework in children's and/or young adult literature

+• Reference skills coursework and/or library reference experience

 ### Compensation